sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 You might have noticed that the `__PRODUCT_NAME` and `__REPOSITORY_NAME` is based on my naming concept for Satellite[^naming_concept].
 The definition of the `__REPOSITORY_ID` on the other hand is Satellite's default for custom repositories and is not influenced by me in any way.

-Now to the reason why this is important: There are situations where you'd like to have EPEL repositories enabled, but there is catch with that.
-EPEL often times contains more updated version of packages.
-This becomes an issue, when you mix and match the dependencies with packages from RHEL, as they are usually not meant to work with dependencies that have a newer version than what is shipped in RHEL (e.g. EPEL).
-To prevent issues right from the get-go, I disable EPEL before installing or updating any packages.
-After the provisioning has been done, the EPEL repository will be enabled again (that is done by the Snippet [`snt-enable_epel`](#snippet-snt-enable_epel)) if the EPEL repository is enabled within the Activation Key.
+Now to the reason why this is important: There are situations where you'd like to have `EPEL` repositories enabled, but there is catch with that. `EPEL` often times contains more updated version of packages.
+This becomes an issue, when you mix and match the dependencies with packages from RHEL, as they are usually not meant to work with dependencies that have a newer version than what is shipped in RHEL (e.g. `EPEL`).
+To prevent issues right from the get-go, I disable `EPEL` before installing or updating any packages.
+After the provisioning has been done, the `EPEL` repository will be enabled again (that is done by the Snippet [`snt-enable_epel`](#snippet-snt-enable_epel)) if the `EPEL` repository is enabled within the Activation Key.

 #### Snippet: `snt-configure_time_synchronization`

-The snippet `snt-configure_time_synchronization` has one job: Configuring the time synchronization either via NTPd (RHEL 7) or (RHEL 8 and above) chronyd.
+The snippet `snt-configure_time_synchronization` has one job: Configuring the time synchronization either via `NTPd` (RHEL 7) or (RHEL 8 and above) `chronyd`.
 It deploys a
-**minimalist** configuration for either of the daemons to ensure that the time is correct before we register the system to Red Hat's Identity Management (IdM).
-If the time deviates too much of the actual time, enrolling to IdM would fail (Microsoft Active Directory (AD) would refuse to add the system as well).
-This is because LDAP is (usually!) based on SSL and SSL needs to have correct date and time set otherwise it will not work properly.
+**minimalist** configuration for either of the daemons to ensure that the time is correct before we register the system to Red Hat's Identity Management (`IdM`).
+If the time deviates too much of the actual time, enrolling to `IdM` would fail (Microsoft Active Directory (AD) would refuse to add the system as well).
+This is because `LDAP` is (usually!) based on SSL and SSL needs to have correct date and time set otherwise it will not work properly.

-The NTP server to use, however, is determined way earlier in the Kickstart process.
+The `NTP` server to use, however, is determined way earlier in the Kickstart process.
 It is gathered in [`pvt-provisioning`](#template-pvt-provision) with the following code:

 ```erb
 declare -r __NTP_SERVER="$(dig +short _ntp._udp.<%= @host.domain -%> SRV | awk '{print $4}' | sed 's/\.$//')"
 ```

-The above code snippet queries the DNS and asks for a [service (SRV) record](https://en.wikipedia.org/wiki/SRV_record) at `_ntp._udp.example.com`.
-This means that you need to have an SRV record for `_ntp._udp.example.com` as otherwise the provisioning will fail (early in the Kickstart).
+The above code snippet queries the `DNS` and asks for a [service (`SRV`) record](https://en.wikipedia.org/wiki/SRV_record) at `_ntp._udp.example.com`.
+This means that you need to have an `SRV` record for `_ntp._udp.example.com` as otherwise the provisioning will fail (early in the Kickstart).
 Of course, you need to substitute `example.com` with the domain the host is going to be provisioned.

-To as why the NTP server is determined early in the Kickstart and not in this Snippet: In the beginning of the Kickstart (*almost* at start of the `%post` section), I determine everything that is required for the installation to proceed.
-Amongst these things is the NTP server.
+To as why the `NTP` server is determined early in the Kickstart and not in this Snippet: In the beginning of the Kickstart (*almost* at start of the `%post` section), I determine everything that is required for the installation to proceed.
+Among these things is the `NTP` server.
 This is a benefit, because the installation will fail quicker and that way you save some time. :sunglasses:

 #### Snippet: `snt-idm_register`